WYEA

-WYEA (1290 kHz AM) is a radio station broadcasting a country music format.
+WYEA (1290 AM) is a radio station broadcasting a country music format.
 Licensed to Sylacauga, Alabama, United States, and two of only three commercial radio stations in Talladega County, they are owned and operated by Marble City Media LLC.

 Station history

 At 7:00 a.m. on May 16, 1948, what is now WYEA-AM was born as WMLS-AM.

 A license was granted by the Federal Communications Commission on Dec.
 23, 1947, and construction began on January 5, 1948.
 The original Raytheon RA-1000 transmitter, serial number 213, in constant use until being replaced on January 28, 2012, is showcased in the Alabama Historical Radio Society museum in Birmingham.

 Studios and offices were originally located above the T&J Café at 11½ W. Second St. in downtown Sylacauga, although the tower and transmitter were north of the city in an area with no address later known as 1 Motes Rd.

 Gertrude Tyson, host of the station's popular Friendly Neighbor program, later explained: "WMLS had its beginning as a dream in the minds of four young Sylacauga veterans.
 They had all been in the service during World War II, and were attending Birmingham Southern after the war.
 As was the case with all returned veterans, they were eager to get into something that would be profitable to them and serve their hometown as well.
 When they learned that a frequency was available for the 1,000 watt station, they got up a few thousand dollars between them and the dream soon became a reality."

 The original investors, who launched the station as the Marble City Broadcasting Co.
 Inc., were Curtis O. Liles Jr., Henry Judson Darden Jr., Edward J. Smith, and James S. Stowers Jr., with Paul H. Sarvis and Robert H. Arnold also stockholders.
 Liles, initially vice president and general manager, became majority owner and President in buying out later investor Richard L. Scroggins in September 1953.
 By 1956, the entire operation had consolidated in a new building on Motes Rd., and a companion WMLS-FM signed on the air in December 1959.
 Thereafter, Liles became sole owner.

 On September 1, 1980, the stations were purchased by Summit Broadcasting Inc. New owner Joseph V. Windsor, who had been a senior television group executive in Columbus, Ga., moved the WYEA call letters from a television station there to Sylacauga on November 30, 1981.